Tether (cryptocurrency): Creation

-In 2012, J. R. Willett published a whitepaper that described the possibility of building new cryptocurrencies on top of the bitcoin blockchain.
-Willett went on to help implement this idea in the cryptocurrency Mastercoin, which had an associated Mastercoin Foundation (later renamed the Omni Foundation) to promote the use of this new "second layer".
+In 2012, J. R. Willett published a white paper that described the possibility of building new cryptocurrencies on top of the bitcoin blockchain.
+Willett went on to help implement this idea in the cryptocurrency Mastercoin, which had an associated Mastercoin Foundation (later renamed the Omni Foundation). to promote the use of this new "second layer".
 The Mastercoin protocol became the technological foundation of the Tether cryptocurrency, and Brock Pierce (one of the original members of Mastercoin Foundation) became a co-founder of Tether while Tether founder Craig Sellars became the CTO of the Mastercoin Foundation.

 The precursor to Tether, originally named "Realcoin", was announced in July 2014 by co-founders Brock Pierce, Reeve Collins, and Craig Sellars as a Santa Monica-based startup.
 The first tokens were issued on 6 October 2014, on the bitcoin blockchain.
-Realcoin used bitcoin's computer infrastructure to exchange property and execute contracts without third-party intermediaries, opening up bitcoin's network to a variety of commercial uses.
+Realcoin used bitcoin's computer infrastructure to exchange property and execute contracts without third-party intermediaries, enabling additional commercial uses on the bitcoin network.
 Realcoin worked with banks, digital-currency exchanges, and ATM providers to become "gateways" for buying, trading, or redeeming realcoins around the world.

 On 20 November 2014, Tether CEO Reeve Collins announced the project was being renamed to "Tether".
 The company also announced it was entering private beta, which supported a "Tether+ token" for three currencies: USTether (US+) for United States dollars, EuroTether (EU+) for euros, and YenTether (JP+) for Japanese yen.

-Tether Holdings Limited is incorporated in the British Virgin Islands with offices in Switzerland, without giving details, and has never submitted to an independent audit.
+Tether Holdings Limited is incorporated in the British Virgin Islands with offices in Switzerland, without giving details.
 In July 2022, Tether started releasing quarterly attestations by the accounting company BDO Italia.
-According to The Wall Street Journal, "since at least 2017, Tether has been assuring investors that it will get audited, though it has yet to deliver", and the quarterly attestations are "snapshots of a company's assets held at one moment in time with less rigorous standards than audits."